GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 [sec:resample].
 The boundary conditions come into play when interpolating or computing derivatives near the limits of the region covered by the grid.
-The *default* boundary conditions used are those which are “natural” for the boundary of a minimum curvature interpolating surface.
+The *default* boundary conditions used are those which are "natural" for the boundary of a minimum curvature interpolating surface.
 If the user knows that the data are periodic in *x* (and/or *y*), or that the data cover a sphere with *x*,\ *y* representing *longitude*,\ *latitude*, then there are better choices for